OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture_Cheat_Sheet.md

 #### 2. High trust example

 Next, consider the an opposite approach, where everything is trusted.
 In this instance, the "dangerous" user input is trusted and essentially handed directly to a high criticality business component.
 The auth/identity resource is not used at all.
 In this instance, there is higher likelihood of a successful attack against the system, because there are no controls in place to prevent it.
-Additionally, this setup could be considered wasteful, as both the API gateway and the auth/identity server are not necessarily performing their intended function.
+Additionally, this setup could be considered wasteful, as both the auth/identity and ephemeral IAM servers are not necessarily performing their intended function. *(These could be shared corporate resources that aren't being used to their full potential).*

 ![Complete Trust Across Boundaries](../assets/Secure_Cloud_Architecture_Trust_Boundaries_3.png)